Golitsyno, Moscow Oblast

 Golitsyno (Голи́цыно) is a town in Odintsovsky District of Moscow Oblast, Russia, located 40 km west of Moscow.
 Population:

 History

 It was founded as a settlement in 1872 and was granted town status in 2004.
+The city is named after House of Golitsyn.

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with six rural localities, incorporated within Odintsovsky District as the Town of Golitsyno.
-As a municipal division, the Town of Golitsyno is incorporated within Odintsovsky Municipal District as Golitsyno Urban Settlement.
+As a municipal division, the Town of Golitsyno is incorporated within Odintsovsky Municipal District as Golitsyno Nuzhdin-Grad.

 Transportation

 A railway station of the same name on the Moscow–Minsk railway is located in Golitsyno.

 Education

 There are two schools and Viaziomy Castle.